 Locate the switch boxes by marking the wall at 48 inches above the floor.
 Nail the box with the top of the box on the mark.
 Make sure the box sticks out past the stud a 1/2 inch by butting the plastic bumps on the side of the box against the stud.

-There are two important things to remember when placing switch boxes next to doors:
+There are two important things to remember when placing switch boxes next to doors on the shed:

-The best way to locate a ceiling light fixture is to lay out the measurements and markings on the floor and then transfer that mark to the ceiling.
+The best way to locate a ceiling light fixture is to lay out the measurements and markings on the floor and then transfer that mark to the ceiling, especially if you want the light fixture centered or spaced evenly on the shed ceiling.
 Light fixture outlets are attached in the same way as other handy boxes.
 Ceiling electrical boxes are round.

 Smoke detectors are arguably the most important part of your basement wiring project.
+They are typically not required on a backyard shed unless you are using the shed as a sleeping room.
 They may save a life and that makes them very important.
 Building codes require that:

-Drill Holes: Before pulling wire you will need to drill holes in the wall studs.
-Use the 3/4 inch drill bit to drill a hole in the center of the stud.
+Drill Holes: Before pulling wire you will need to drill holes in the shed wall studs.
+Use the 3/4 inch drill bit to drill a hole in the CENTER of the stud so siding and drywall nails cannot damage the wire.
+Electrical Codes require that they be no closer than 1 1/4" from the face of the wall studs.
 Drill about the same height as the outlets so the wire runs fairly straight across the wall, this saves the amount of wire you will need to use.
 If you need to drill close to the edge you can use a nailing plate to protect the wire.

-Work On One Circuit At A Time: When wiring a basement, or any other area of a house, you should start at the end of the run and work your way back to the first box in the circuit.
-From the first box in the circuit you will create a "home run" which will be described in the next step
+Work On One Circuit At A Time: When wiring a basement, or backyard shed project, you should start at the end of the electrical run and work your way back to the first box in the circuit.
+From the first box in the circuit you will create a "home run" to the electrical panel which will be described in the next step

 This image shows a cable tv box opposite a electrical outlet.
 They are seperated so the electrical wires do not create interference with the cable tv.
 Notice the staple within 8 inches of the box.